 If you are creating a new shipping plan, enter your source (ship-from) address.
 This could be your house address, manufacturer’s address, or office address.
 Next, confirm the packing type.
 You can select individual or case-based, depending whether you are doing Amazon FBA private label or Amazon FBA wholesale.
 Finally, select the number of products you wish to send to Amazon.

 Once the shipping plan is created, approve your shipments, and click “Work on Shipment”.
 Determine the number of item and box labels you need, print the labels, select your shipping method and carrier, and proceed with the payment.
 Schedule your shipment and send it off via your preferred carrier.

-Shipping items to an Amazon warehouse can cost anywhere between $2 and $3 per kg if you are sending through the ocean.
+Shipping items to an Amazon warehouse can cost anywhere between $2 and $3 per kg if you are sending them through the ocean.
 Air freight expenses can be higher and range from $7 to $8 per kg.

 There is no minimum as to how many units you can send to Amazon.
 However, the company has recently applied inventory restrictions on FBA sellers to make better use of its storage space.
 These inventory restrictions are defined by your IPI (Inventory Performance Index) score.
 Generally, you should not send in more than 90 days of stock to Amazon.

 You will need to affix FNSKU labels to each unit item before sending them to FBA.
 The labels should adhere to the packaging guidelines and should be sized between 1 x 2 and 2 x 3 inches.
 Try to keep the print resolution at 300 dpi or higher.

 No, you cannot deliver your products to an FBA warehouse yourself.
 You must use an Amazon-approved carrier to send your inventory to Amazon.
 They must make an appointment before dropping off your product at the fulfillment center.